threecuptea/spark2_emr/README.md

     val flightDS = rawDF.filter($"year" >= 2000).select($"quarter", $"origin", $"dest", $"depdelay", $"cancelled")
                         .coalesce(adjPartition).cache()

    The performance improves a lot.
 It only executes file scan once.
 That's in job 1.
 The rest of jobs re-use cache().

+2. Automate the creation of EMR Spark cluster and the deployment of FlightSample with aws-cli (A big step).
+   The sample script is as the followings:

+     aws emr create-cluster --name "auto-1234" --release-label emr-5.6.0 --applications Name=Spark --log-uri s3://threecuptea-us-west-2/flights/auto-1234/ \
+     --ec2-attributes KeyName=emr-spark --instance-type m3.xlarge --instance-count 3 --use-default-roles \
+     --steps Type=Spark,Name="Spark Program",ActionOnFailure=CANCEL_AND_WAIT,\
+     Args=[--deploy-mode,cluster,--class,org.freemind.spark.flight.FlightSample,s3://threecuptea-us-west-2/flights/spark2_emr_2.11-1.0.jar,s3://threecuptea-us-west-2/flights/auto-1234/]

+   There are a couple of key points:

+   a.
+I must specify --deploy-mode cluster since my jar file is in S3.
+In contrast, my application files must be in
+      a local path on the EMR cluster if I want to use default deploy-mode: client.
+   b.
+To help debugging, I have to specify the logging location with -log-uri